Free Confidential Consultation

 Texas Tech University

-With a student population of 40,378 in 2022, a total of 144 crimes were reported.
-Breaking it down, 70 were criminal offenses and 74 were VAWA related.
-The most up-to-date Texas Tech University Annual security report can be found here.
+With a student population of 40,773 in 2023, a total of 203 crimes were reported.
+Breaking it down, 113 were criminal offenses, 6 were hate crimes, and 84 were VAWA-related.
+The most up-to-date Texas Tech University Annual Security Report can be found here.

 Year-Over-Year Analysis